START YOUR FREE CONSULTATION

 Nevada law allows individuals to use the courts to seek justice when another person commits a wrong against them.
 An essential part of ensuring a successful recovery after sustaining injuries is knowing what type of legal action to pursue.
 This consideration is especially important when it comes to the difference between intentional torts and negligence.

 When a person commits a wrongful act that infringes upon the safety, peace or freedom of someone else, it’s called a tort.
 When a person commits a tort on purpose, it’s called an intentional tort.
-When a person commits a tort because they don’t act carefully enough, it’s called negligence.
+When a person commits a tort because they don’t act carefully enough, it’s called negligence or negligence torts.
 Here’s what you need to know when comparing intentional torts and negligence in personal injury.

 When a person doesn’t exercise enough care and caution, and their actions result in someone else’s injury, they’ve acted negligently.
 Negligence is a failure to use reasonable care.

 As we go about our business in the world, we have a duty not to act in ways that pose an unreasonable danger to others.
 When a lapse in that duty of care results in an injury to someone else, the negligent person owes the victim for their damages.

 - Duty of Care – The first is that a person is in a situation where they have a duty to act carefully.
 For example, drivers on the roads have an obligation, or duty, to drive carefully for the safety of everyone else and to avoid a car accident.

 - Breach of Duty – The second aspect of a negligence claim is that the person must fail to act as carefully as they should.